Frame - Susie W. Longbolts / Wolbis Slugstone

 There are a dozen or more readily available sprays that stop or prevent rust on steel, and yet the streets of Europe and Asia are filled with 50-year old steel bikes that have never been treated or coddled, and still roll.
 Spray your frame and don’t fret.
 Your Hillibike will be rideable decades after today’s carbon frames are landfill.

 Our Hillibikes are hand-made and built as well as any production frame in the world.
-Even our budget CLEM has an all-out Rivendell crowned fork, seat lug, dropouts, and head tube rings.
 Each Gus and Wolbis frame (not including fork) takes one builder five hours to make.
-They’re all good frames.
+They’re good frames.